-Institute of Haitian Studies University of Kansas 1995
+Institute of Haitian Studies University of Kansas 1998

-University of Kansas Institute of Haitian Studies Occasional Papers Bryant C. Freeman, Ph.D. - General Editor
+University of Kansas Institute of Haitian Studies Occasional Papers Bryant C. Freeman, Ph.D. - Series Editor

-- No 1 Konstitisyon Repiblik Ayiti, 29 mas 1987.
-September 1994.
+- N°1 Konstitisyon Repiblik Ayiti, 29 mas 1987.
+1994.
 Pp. vi-106.
-Haitian-language version (official orthography) of the present Constitution, as translated by Paul Déjean with the collaboration of Yves Déjean.
-Introduction in English. - No 2 Toussaint's Constitution (1801), with Introduction.
-October 1994.
+Haitian-language version (official orthography) of the present Constitution, as translated by Paul Dejean with the collaboration of Yves Dejean.
+Introduction in English. - N°2 Toussaint's Constitution (1801), with Introduction.
+1994.
 Pp. ix-20.
 In French.
-Introduction (in English) places Constitution in its historic context and analyzes salient features. - No 3 Bryant C. Freeman, Selected Critical Bibliography of English-Language Books on Haiti.
-February 1995 (Updated).
-Pp. 21.
-More than 150 entries, with brief description of each; special list of "Top Ten."
+Introduction (in English) by Series editor places Constitution in its historic context and analyzes salient features. - N°3 Bryant C. Freeman, Selected Critical Bibliography of English-Language Books on Haiti.
+1998 (Updated).
+Pp. 22.
+169 entries, with brief description of each; special list of "Top Ten."
 Introduction and text in English.
-Updated periodically. - No 4 Strategy of Aristide Government for Social and Economic Reconstruction (August 1994).
-December 1994.
+Updated periodically. - N°4 Strategy of Aristide Government for Social and Economic Reconstruction (August 1994).
+1994.
 Pp. iv-9.
 Official document setting forth recovery plan for Haiti.
-Introduction and text in English. - No 5 Robert Earl Maguire, Bottom-Up Development in Haiti.
-January 1995.
+Introduction and text in English. - N° 5 Robert Earl Maguire, Bottom-Up Development in Haiti.
+1995.
 Pp. iv-63.
 Keynote: develop people rather than things, with case study as carried out in Le Borgne.
-Introduction and text in English. - N° 6 Robert Earl Maguire, Devlopman Ki Soti nan Baz nan Peyi Dayiti.
-February 1995.
+Introduction and text in English. - N°6 Robert Earl Maguire, Devlopman Ki Soti nan Baz nan Peyi Dayiti.
+1995.
 Pp. v-71.
-Haitian-language version of N° 5, in Pressoir-Faublas orthography.
-Introduction in English. - No 7 Samuel G. Perkins, "On the Margin of Vesuvius": Sketches of St. Domingo, 1785-1793.
-March 1995.
+Haitianlanguage version of N° 5, in Pressoir-Faublas orthography.
+Introduction in English. - N°7 Samuel G. Perkins, "On the Margin of Vesuvius": Sketches of St. Domingo, 1785-1793.
+1995.
 Pp. vi-75.
 First-hand account by an American merchant living in Saint-Domingue during onset of the Haitian Revolution.
-Introduction analyzes strong and weak points of narrative.
-Index of Proper Names. - N° 8 Official Spelling System for the Haitian Language.
-April 1995.
+Introduction by Series editor analyzes strong and weak points of narrative.
+Index of Proper Names. - N°8 Official Spelling System for the Haitian Language.
+1995.
 Pp. 27.
 Text of official Haitian government edict of 28 September 1979, in Haitian.
-Editor's remarks in English on subsequent contemporary usage and brief pronunciation guide.
+Remarks by Series editor in English on subsequent contemporary usage and brief pronunciation guide.
 Eleven pages chosen to illustrate good usage of official system, plus brief examples of the three major preceding orthographies.
-Introduction traces development of the four major systems. - No 9 Organization Charts of the Haitian Judiciary and Military.
-May 1995.
+Introduction traces development of the four major systems. - N°9 Organization Charts of the Haitian Judiciary and Military.
+1995.
 Pp. 10.
 Two charts of Haitian judicial system one in French and English, other in French only.
 Three charts in French of Armed Forces of Haiti (1993) and one of Port-au-Prince police; officer and enlisted ranks with insignia (in French and English).
-Introduction in English. - No 10 Tèt Kole Ti Peyizan Ayisyen, Dosye Chèf Seksyon: Chèf Seksyon Yon Sistèm Ki Merite Elimine.
-June 1995.
+Introduction in English. - N° 10 Tèt Kole Ti Peyizan Ayisyen, Dosye Chèf Seksyon: Chèf Seksyon Yon Sistèm Ki Merite Elimine.
+1995.
 Pp. vi-52.
 Detailed, scathing account of the institution of section chiefs as of March 1991, compiled by a leading Haitian peasant group.
 Much exact information.
-Introduction in English, text in Haitian (official orthography).
+Introduction in English, text in Haitian (official orthography). - N° 11 Sara Lechtenberg, An Overview of the Haitian Justice System.
+1996.
+Pp. iv-25.
+Based upon written sources, as well as 18 personal interviews with Haitian judges and lawyers, and foreign observers highly knowledgeable concerning the Haitian justice system. - N° 12 Mari Dyevela Seza, Refòm nan Lajistis / Judicial Reform.
+1996.
+Pp. iv-18.
+A down-to-earth look at the practical problems involved in the judicial system of today's Haiti, by a Port-au-Prince journalist and jurist.
+In the original Haitian-language text, with an English-language translation by Series editor.

-Available through: Mount Oread Bookshop

-University of Kansas

-Lawrence, Kansas 66045
+Available through: Mount Oread Bookshop University of Kansas Lawrence, Kansas 66045 Tel.: (785) 864-4431 Occasional Paper N° 3

-Tel.: (913) 864-4431